zhongbr/zhongbr-blog/README.md

 > ---
 > ```

+> You can create directories in `/posts`, all the files end with `.md` will be translated to ast json file,
+> and others file will be copied to `.md-cache/md` directly.
+>
-> There is a `topics.yaml` file in the `posts` directory, it defines the topics displayed in blog index page.
+> The first level directories in `/posts` with a `topic.yaml` file in it will be displayed on the entry page of
+> your blog website.
+>
+> Blog posts in this directory will be divided into this topic.
+>
+> You can define the topic name, icon, main color, descriptions and id in the `topic.yaml`
-> Each item of topics arrays has the following properties:
+> with the following config fields:
+>
 > ```yaml
+> topic:
-> - id: 'topic-id, used in the post meta `recommend` property'
+>   id: 'topic-id, used in the post meta `recommend` property'
-> - topicName: 'name of the topic'
+>   topicName: 'name of the topic, should be same with the directory name'
-> - desc: 'some descriptions text of this topic'
+>   desc: 'some descriptions text of this topic'
-> - tags:
->   - 'tag1'
->   - 'tag2'
-> - icon: 'icon font class name of the topic'
+>   icon: 'icon font class name of the topic'
-> - color: 'color of the topic card'
+>   color: 'color of the topic card'
 > ```